dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 local function.
 This is technically a breaking change, but is unlikely to affect any code in the wild.

+Because this change does not seem to break a significant fraction of code in the wild and our parser is currently not aware of language versioning, we make this grammar change unconditionally when parsing a Dart library targeting any language version.
+In a Dart library whose language version is prior to the version that records ship in, an `on` clause followed by a parenthesized type will be parsed as a record type, which will then be reported as an error since record types are not supported in that language version.

 ### Ambiguity with metadata annotations

 A metadata annotation may or may not have an argument list following it.
 A